Blogs & News

 - Further, employers should clearly state the reason an employee’s employment is being terminated in the termination letter.
 Well drafted termination letters can serve as useful evidence in the event of any claim (whether for unfair dismissal or another cause of action, such as a general protections claim).

-- Interestingly, while Croft reaffirms the established position that misconduct that comes to light after a termination can be relied on as a reason for termination, it was held that, in this instance, the employer was unable to justify the dismissal based on its discovery of pornographic material on the employee’s company laptop and phone.
+- Interestingly, while the case reaffirms the established position that misconduct that comes to light after a termination can be relied on as a reason for termination, it was held that, in this instance, the employer was unable to justify the dismissal based on its discovery of pornographic material on the employee’s company laptop and phone.
 This was partly because there was no policy regulating employees’ use of company equipment, again reinforcing the value of properly implemented policy documentation.